ncphillips/truecoders.io/index.markdown

 # Crafted Culture and Talent

-We on a mission to Engage, Educate, and Mentor TrueCoders
+We on a mission to Engage, Educate, and Mentor TrueCoders through our propriotary training course, developed by developers with decades of combined experience.